-Rotate the guide blade when worn to a $\frac{1}{8}$ " (3mm) radius.
-Replace the guide blade when more than 0.100" (2.5mm) of shims are required to keep the blade gap within toleance.
+Rotate the guide blade when shim thickness exceeds 0.050" (1.3mm).
+Replace the guide blade when more than 0.100" (2.5mm) of shims are required.

 Shimming

 Slowly close the jaw so the tip blade begins to bypass the guide blade.
 Stop the jaw and check the gap between the guide blade and tip blade.